CSE237SP2021/project-reminderapp/README.md

 - users can sort reminders by due date

 ## Known Bugs
-- Input date field for adding and editing reminders will problems if input is not of the correct format
+- Input date field for adding and editing reminders will cause problems if input is not of the correct format
+- Using the sort button with no reminders will crash the program